Kenya-Rae/sequence-square-game/README.md

 ### Code
 - [CSS Buttons](https://www.w3schools.com/css/css3_buttons.asp)- For shawdowing properties.
 - [Toggle Hiding and Showing](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp) - How to get my toggle to work on the instructions.
--[Bootstrap Media Queries](https://getbootstrap.com/docs/4.1/layout/overview/) - Used their basic media query for my project and put my own css styling.
+- [Bootstrap Media Queries](https://getbootstrap.com/docs/4.1/layout/overview/) - Used their basic media query for my project and put my own css styling.

 ### Acknowledgments
 - [Martina Terlevic]() - Supported me through the project, listened and allowed me talk about my concerns and thoughts about JavaScript.
 Giving advice not just for my projects but in life to.
-- [IoanZahria]() - For allowing me to go through my concerns with JavaScript.
+- [Zahria](https://www.linkedin.com/in/ioan-zaharia/)- For allowing me to go through my concerns with JavaScript.
 Aiding my thinking when writing and debugging code.
 Showed me how to use the prettier extention on GitPod, due to my horrible indentations.
 - [Bro Code JS Course](https://www.youtube.com/watch?v=lfmg-EJ8gm4&t=32962s) As I wasnt understanding the concepts well, I discovered this video that explain clear enough for me to understand JS concepts.
-- - [W3schools](https://www.w3schools.com) - Refresh my mind on some
+- [W3schools](https://www.w3schools.com) - Used as a refresher.
 - Friend and family who helped test and supported me through the emotions of this project.
 As this proved to be a challenge.

 [Back to top](#title)